7 activities for all the family in Fuerteventura

 From daily catamaran excursions to Maxi Power sailing, Fuerteventura is stuffed with exciting boat trips to suit all ages.
 For a family-friendly adrenaline rush, book yourselves a banana boat ride, complete with lifejackets, and be prepared for a dunking.

-Whether you like you to get your feet wet or prefer your to keep your tootsies on the reassuring feel of terra firma, there are plenty of things to do in Fuerteventura for all the family.
-If you're tempted to test drive this list of things to do in Fuerteventura for families for yourself, don't miss our collection of the latest holiday deals from big names such as On the Beach and Monarch among many others.
+Whether you like you to get your feet wet or prefer your to keep your tootsies on the reassuring feel of terra firma, you can see that there are plenty of things to do in Fuerteventura for all the family.

 We promise not to share your details